NovatecConsulting/camunda-platform-8-cinema/README.md

         - content-type: `application/json`
         - no auth necessary
 - check the log output
+- OR: open (local) Operate instance (localhost:8081 user/pw: demo:demo)
-- in case alternative seats are offered you can check Operate for the current running instance
+- in case alternative seats are offered you can also check Operate for the current running instance